Our review of Bokio

 The reporting functions are mostly bare-bones basic (and don’t look that great either), though you can export the data as a PDF or to Excel.
 The invoicing report is a bit more interesting, and includes a top 5 items and top 5 customers display so you can see what’s doing well at a glance.

-You can add employees to Bokio to make expense management a bit easier and there is a director’s payroll feature currently in testing.
+You can add employees to Bokio to make expense management a bit easier and there is a director’s payroll feature too.

-Hopefully the paid tiers will fund more serious feature development, because Bokio currently lacks any sort of projects tool or inventory management feature, even for paying customers.
+Hopefully the new fees will fund more serious feature development, because Bokio currently lacks any sort of projects tool or inventory management feature available elsewhere.

-Despite promising that Bokio would always be free to use, most features are now restricted to paying users only.
+Despite promising that Bokio would always be free to use, the free version has now been totally removed, with Bokio giving current users one month's notice.
 Announcing the changes, Bokio suggested this would help them develop new features.
-Sadly, because they’re not yet at that point, the paid packages don’t measure up very well compared to more feature-rich providers.
+They have carried out lots of development work since introducing the original payment tiers, but they still don’t measure up very well compared to more feature-rich providers at the same price point.

 What level of bookkeeping knowledge will I need?